uoy-research/CellPhe-data-pipeline/README.md

 First, SSH into `research0` (`ssh <username>@research0` while connected to eduroam or the VPN).
 `research0` has the `bioldata` storage already mounted, you can access it by running `cd /shared/storage/bioldata/bl-cellphe` (`cd` stands for Change Directory).
-**NB: tab-completion saves a lot of time typing, i.e. after typing `cd /sh` if you press Tab it will autocomplete the rest of the word `shared`**
+**NB: tab-completion saves a lot of time typing, i.e. after typing `cd /sh` if you press Tab it will autocomplete the rest of the word `shared`**.

 You can see all the files and folders with `ls` (List Directory) which should show you the same as below: